smikhalevski/doubter/README.md

 </dt>
 <dd>

-The value returned from this method alters what method is used for parsing:
+The value returned from this method is toggles which method is used for parsing:

 - if `true` is returned then `_applyAsync` would be used for parsing, and `_apply` would always throw an error;
 - if `false` is returned then `_apply` would be used for parsing, and `_applyAsync` would always redirect to `_apply`.